Svish/cypress-helper-redux/README.md

 ### `cy.reduxVisit`

-A wrapper around [`cy.visit`](https://docs.cypress.io/api/commands/visit.html#Syntax) which allows you to specify the initial Redux state you want for a test:
+A wrapper around [`cy.visit`](https://docs.cypress.io/api/commands/visit.html#Syntax) allowing you to specify the initial Redux state you want for a test:

 ```ts
 cy.reduxVisit('/', {